-You are here: Home → brexit-statement
+You are here: Home → Brexit, Kempston Controls and You

 In 2016, it was decided by the citizens of the UK to withdraw from the European Union (EU).
 Considering the volume of trade throughout the UK, EU and the rest of the world, there are likely to be implications for the free movement and taxing of products to and from these economic areas.